 Trap Neuter Return (TNR)

-There are thousands of outdoor community cats living in our neighborhoods throughout the Chicagoland area.
+There are tens of thousands of outdoor community cats living in our neighborhoods throughout the Chicagoland area.
 Community members and outdoor community cats are co-dependent on each other’s support.
 In order for neighborhoods to maintain a low rodent population, outdoor community cats are essential.
 In order for community cats to maintain their established colonies, they need the support of the neighborhood to Trap-Neuter-Return (TNR) them, continue feeding them, and monitor their well-being.

 Population control is critical to making Chicago a No Kill community.
 That’s why PAWS Chicago is leading grass-roots efforts around successful programs across Cook County, like TNR that works to manage the outdoor community cat colonies while supporting their natural habitat.

 PAWS Chicago’s Community Cats program works on the ground in under-served areas of Chicago to perform TNR where there are no other resources available.
 We are out in these areas weekly performing TNR, resulting in free sterilization (including transportation) for dozens of cats weekly!
 This program is designed to empower and support our city’s feeders of stray cats, transforming them into fully-informed, active, registered colony caretakers.
 Community Cats combines our successful outreach and engagement strategies with expert knowledge on outdoor cat issues to ensure we are systematically reducing overall outdoor cat populations throughout our city, and supporting the compassionate residents who care for them.
 Our Community Cats program currently services the following zip codes of Chicago: 60609, 60617, 60621, 60623, 60628, 60629, 60632, 60636.
 If you live in one of these areas and need help with outdoor cats, please call 773-475-9410.

 TNR Resources for the General Public